astronomer/docs/software/install-airgapped.md

 This optional allows the cluster to request same Load Balancer IP at creation-time.
 Practically, re-builds immediately following tear-downs almost always can receive the same IP address but re-issuance is not guaranteed and installations will fail if the IP address has been assigned elsewhere or is otherwise not available.
 As such, this option should not be used in higher environments unless you have taken special measures to guarantee re-issuence.

-## Step 27: Configure DNS for the integrated ingress-controller {#intigrated-ingress-controller-dns-configuration}
+## Step 27: Configure DNS for the integrated ingress controller {#intigrated-ingress-controller-dns-configuration}

-If using a third-party ingress-controller skip this step - you completed corresponding procedures in a [prior section](#third-party-ingress-controller-dns-configuration)).
+If using a third-party ingress controller skip this step - you completed corresponding procedures in a [prior section](#third-party-ingress-controller-dns-configuration)).

 The Astronomer load balancer routes incoming traffic to your NGINX ingress controller.
 After you install Astronomer Software, the load balancer will spin up in your cloud provider account.